 What is Colcannon?

-Colcannon is a traditional dish from Ireland made with fried cabbage and onion (or scallions or leeks) fried until tender and gently folded into rich and creamy mashed potatoes (I sometimes add a little bit of bacon too).
+This traditional dish from Ireland is made with fried cabbage and onion (or leeks), fried until tender and gently folded into rich and creamy mashed potatoes.

-Potatoes – You’ll need a good starchy baking potato.
-Our favorite choices are Russet or Yukon gold potatoes.
-Once boiled, mash them with lots of butter, light or heavy cream.
+- Potatoes: You’ll need a good starchy baking potato.
+My favorite choices are Russet or Yukon Gold potatoes.
+Once boiled, mash them with lots of butter, and light or heavy cream.
 While it’s not traditional, you can also add sour cream or cream cheese to taste.

-Onion – Fried onions pair beautifully with mashed potatoes.
-Use a white onion, or green onion, or try using leeks for an extra special dish.
-Leeks are mildly flavored and look like extra large scallions.
+- Onion: Fried onions pair beautifully with mashed potatoes.
+Use a white onion, a green onion, or try leeks for an extra-special dish.
+Leeks are mildly flavored and look like extra-large scallions.

-- Cook the potatoes in a large saucepan until fork-tender and drain well per the recipe below.
-Mash the potatoes with cream and butter.
+- Cook the potatoes in a large saucepan until fork-tender and drain well.

-- Soften onion or leeks and cabbage in a skillet.
+- Soften the onion, leeks, and cabbage in a skillet.
+Season.

-- Taste and season with salt and black pepper.
-Stir the cabbage mixture into the mashed potatoes and top with lots of butter.
+- Stir the cabbage mixture into the potatoes and top with butter.

 Garnish with a sprinkle of parsley, chives, and/or crisp bacon.

-Leftovers can be used to top shepherd’s pie or turned into crispy potato patties.
+Leftovers: Can be used to top shepherd’s pie, turned into crispy potato patties, or turned into a delicious baked potato soup.

 Did you love this Colcannon Recipe?
-Be sure to leave a rating and a comment below!
+Be sure to leave a rating and comment below!

 Equipment